Skip to main content

 Helm Installations

-To get instance status data for applications installed with Helm, include the Replicated SDK as a dependency of your application.
-For information about how to distribute the SDK with your application, see About the Replicated SDK.
+To get instance status data for applications installed with Helm, the Replicated SDK must be installed alongside the application.
+For information about how to distribute and install the SDK with your application, see Installing the Replicated SDK.

-After you include the SDK as a dependency, the requirements for enabling status informers vary depending on how your Helm chart-based application is installed:
+After you include the SDK as a dependency, the requirements for enabling status informers vary depending on how your application is installed:

 • For applications installed by running helm install or helm upgrade, the Replicated SDK automatically detects and reports the status of the resources that are part of the Helm release.
 No additional configuration is required to get instance status data.